-Restricted cash primarily represents the Company's cash collections held in connection with certain of the Company's financing agreements, Swaps and/or loan servicing activities that are not available to the Company for general corporate purposes.
-Restricted cash may be applied against amounts due to financing agreements and/or Swap counterparties, or may be returned to the Company when the related collateral requirements are exceeded or at the maturity of financing agreements and/or Swaps.
-The Company had aggregate restricted cash of \$222.9 million and \$170.2 million at March 31, 2024 and December 31, 2023, respectively (see Notes 5(e), 6 and 13).
+Restricted cash primarily represents the Company's cash collections held in connection with certain of the Company's financing agreements, Swaps, consolidated securitization trusts and/or loan servicing activities that are not available to the Company for general corporate purposes.
+Restricted cash may be applied against amounts due to financing agreements, Swap counterparties and/or trust obligations or may be returned to the Company when the related collateral requirements are exceeded or at the maturity of financing agreements, Swaps and/or securitizations.
+The Company had aggregate restricted cash of \$252.0 million and \$170.2 million at June 30, 2024 and December 31, 2023, respectively (see Notes 5(e), 6 and 13).